In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 Create a Maintenance Page manually

-Creating a maintenance page manually is handy but requires little knowledge of Hosting cPanel, as well as HTML.
+Creating a maintenance page manually is handy but requires little knowledge of Hosting cPanel and HTML.

-In this case – once you’ve logged into the Hosting cPanel area, you’ll need to use the Create a New File option inside the WordPress root directory.
+In this case, once you’ve logged into the Hosting cPanel area, you must use the Create a New File option in the WordPress root directory.

 Here – while adding content to the File, you can write a message That lets visitors know – your site is going through scheduled maintenance – as shown in the snapshot below.

-Note 2: Once created a manual maintenance page, you can see your site’s home page showing your message for maintenance routines.
+Note 2: Once you create a manual maintenance page, your site’s home page will show your message for maintenance routines.
 Similarly, once the maintenance routine is over, you can remove the index.html file.

 Use a WordPress Plugin for Maintenance mode